-- The State of Utah, Department of Health, Division of Family Health and Preparedness received \$525,624 in federal PREP funds for Fiscal Year 2010. - The department has issued an application announcement for available funds under the state's PREP grant program.
-At the time of publication, sub-grantees had not yet been determined.
+- The State of Utah, Department of Health, Division of Family Health and Preparedness received \$542,077 in federal PREP funds for FY 2011. - The agency provides sub-grants to six26 local public and private entities.27

-The Utah Department of Health, Division of Family Health and Preparedness implements the state's PREP grant, which will provide funding to local public and private entities.
-Funded programs will serve young people ages 14-19 that belong to racial and ethnic minority groups or reside in areas with high teenage birth rates, as well as current teenage parents.
-The Department of Health has identified four curricula that subgrantees may use: All4Youl, Be Proud!
+The Utah Department of Health, Division of Family Health and Preparedness implements the state's PREP grant, which provides funding to local public and private entities.
+Funded programs serve young people ages 14-19 that belong to racial and ethnic minority groups or reside in areas with high teenage birth rates, as well as current teenage parents.
+The Department of Health has identified four curricula that sub-grantees may use: All4Youl, Be Proud!
 Be Responsible!
-Be Protective!, ¡Cuidate!, and Teen Health Project.
+Be Protective!, ¡Cuidate!, and Teen Health Project.28

 All4You! is an evidence-based pregnancy-, STD-, and HIV-prevention program designed for students ages 14-18 attending alternative high schools.
 It is adapted from two existing evidence-based programs, Be Proud!
 Be Responsible! and Safer Choices.
 The program, which includes both classroom instruction and a service learning component, aims to reduce the frequency of unprotected sex among participants.
-The 14-session classroom curriculum consists of nine lessons, which address: STD-, HIV and pregnancy-prevention, the risk of STD transmission and unintended pregnancy, negotiation skills, and condom-use skills, among other topics.
+The 14-session classroom curriculum consists of nine lessons, which address: STD-, HIV, and pregnancy-prevention; the risk of STD transmission and unintended pregnancy; negotiation skills; and condom-use skills; among other topics.
 All4You! includes interactive activities such as role-playing, condom demonstration, group discussion, and educational games.
-The service learning component engages participants in volunteer activities.
+The service-learning component engages participants in volunteer activities.
 An evaluation of the program published in AIDS Education and Prevention compared the behavior of participants to that of peers in a control group six months after the intervention.
-Program participants reported a significantly lower frequency of having sex without a condom in the previous three months, were significantly more likely to report having used a condom at last sexual intercourse, and reported a significantly lower frequency of sexual intercourse in the previous three months than participants in the control group.28
+Program participants reported a significantly lower frequency of having sex without a condom in the previous three months, were significantly more likely to report having used a condom at last sexual intercourse, and reported a significantly lower frequency of sexual intercourse in the previous three months than participants in the control group.29

 Be Proud!
 Be Responsible!
-Be Protective! is an evidence-based program that targets pregnant and parenting teens and focuses on the concept of maternal protectiveness to encourage adolescent mothers and soon-to-be mothers to make healthy sexual decisions; take responsibility and be accountable for their sexual activity; and decrease risky sexual behavior.
+Be Protective! is an evidence-based program that targets pregnant and parenting teens and focuses on the concept of maternal protectiveness to encourage adolescent mothers and soon-to-be mothers to make healthy sexual decisions, take responsibility and be accountable for their sexual activity, and decrease risky sexual behavior.
 The curriculum is an adaptation of Be Proud!
 Be Responsible!, an evidence-based HIV-prevention curriculum designed for African-American males.
 Be Proud!
 Be Responsible!
 Be Protective! discusses the impact of HIV/AIDS on inner-city communities and particularly addresses its impact on pregnant women and their children, providing information on preventing transmission during pregnancy and the postpartum period.
-The curriculum consists of eight, one-hour lessons and uses interactive activities, group discussion, and videos to educate participants.
-It covers such topics as HIV risk and prevention; family planning and parenting; communication; attitudes and beliefs about HIV/AIDS and safer sex; condom use skills; stress and emotion management; and staying healthy.
-The intervention can be delivered in four, two-hour sessions or over the course of eight days and is appropriate for use in school-based settings.29 An evaluation of the program published in Family and Community Health found, at a six-month follow-up, that program participants reported having significantly fewer sexual partners during the previous three months than participants in the control group.30
+The curriculum consists of eight one-hour lessons and uses interactive activities, group discussion, and videos to educate participants.
+It covers such topics as HIV risk and prevention, family planning and parenting, communication, attitudes and beliefs about HIV/AIDS and safer sex, condom use skills, stress and emotion management, and staying healthy.
+The intervention can be delivered in four two-hour sessions or over the course of eight days and is appropriate for use in school-based settings.
+An evaluation of the program published in Family and Community Health found, at a six-month follow-up, that program participants reported having significantly fewer sexual partners during the previous three months than participants in the control group.